-Durong the 4th semester of the master programme, you will develop a 30 ECTS thesis work.
-You are encouraged to develop an important fieldwork component taking advantage of on-going projects being carried out by members of the MEDfOR consortium as well as internships provided by stakeholders.
+During the 4th semester of the master programme, you will develop a 30 ECTS thesis work.
+You are encouraged to develop an important fieldwork component taking advantage of on-going projects being carried out by members of the MEDfOR consortium or do an internship provided by stakeholders.
 All Associate Partners as well as relevant stakeholders may serve as hosts for the 30 ECTS thesis work.
-Several master thesis proposals will be announced in the MEDfOR webpage and/or sent by e-mail.
+Several master thesis proposals will be sent by e-mail to the students at the appropriate time.
 Further, you may search for topics of your own interest and host institutions willing to receive you.
 In fact, that is highly encouraged.